In this post we’re going to look at 5 SEO Writing Tips you should follow when creating content for your wordpress website.

 Imagine that you’re looking for a book in a library.

-It could be that a book is extremely well written, interesting and holds all the answers to life, the universe and everything but if the cover doesn’t convey this, no one will read it.
+It could be that a book is extremely well written and interesting but if the cover doesn’t convey this, no one will read it.

 The following 5 Essential SEO Writing Tips should help ensure you help Google pick your content off the virtual shelf!